karlypaige/Project-2-Repository/README.md

 ![trivia-incorrect-answer](public/images/trivia-incorrect-answer.png)

-Otherwise the message just shows "You are correct" and the next question is presented:
+Otherwise the message just shows "YOU ARE RIGHT" and the next question is presented:

 ![trivia-correct-answer](public/images/trivia-correct-answer.png)